Conformal e-prediction: Conformal e-predictors

+A further generalization of nonnegative nonconformity measures, \emph{nonconformity measures}, is obtained by dropping the condition of nonnegativity; these are functions $A:\mathbf{Z}^+\to\R^+$. \iftoggle{FULL}{\bluebegin Sometimes it is convenient to drop ``nonnegative'' for specific nonconformity measures, such as the identical nonconformity measures below. \blueend}{} They are used, explicitly or implicitly, in conformal p-prediction.
+See, e.g., \cite[Sect.~1.3]{Bala/etal:2014} (and Remark~\ref{rem:R1-4} below).

+The conformal e-predictor proposed in \cite{Gammerman/etal:1998} for binary pattern recognition problems (with $\mathbf{Y}=\{-1,1\}$) is based on support vector machines (SVM); let us fix all relevant parameters, such as the kernel.
+It is defined as

-where $\SV$ is the set of indices of support vectors: $i\in\SV$ if and only if $z_i$ is a support vector for the SVM constructed from $z_1,\dots,z_m$ as training set.
+where $\SV$ is the set of indices of support vectors: $i\in\SV$ if and only if $z_i$, $i\in\{1,\dots,n+1\}$, is a support vector for the SVM constructed from $z_1,\dots,z_{n+1}$ as training set.
+It is based on the indicator function of being a support vector; indeed, the right-hand side of \eqref{eq:normalizing} then becomes

+which agrees with \eqref{eq:SVM}.
 When given a training set $z_1,\dots,z_n$ and a new object $x$, this conformal e-predictor goes through all potential labels $y$ for $x$ and for each constructs an SVM and outputs $f(z_1,\dots,z_n,x,y)$.
 It makes it computationally inefficient.

+\begin{remark} In conformal prediction, several natural ways of defining nonconformity measures have been discussed and widely used in literature.
+The definition at the beginning of this section parallels the definition of nonconformity measures in \cite[Sect.~1.3]{Bala/etal:2014}; under these definitions, nonconformity measures map sequences of observations to sequences of nonconformity scores.
+Under other definitions, nonconformity measures may map, e.g., a bag of observations and another observation $z$ to one nonconformity score (that for $z$), and there are several varieties of such definitions; see, e.g., \cite[Sect.~2.9.3]{Vovk/etal:2022book}.
+Each of these varieties could have been adapted to conformal e-prediction. \end{remark}